 2. What’s included in a WanderTour?

-Depending on the destination, your WanderTours escort will be either Beth or one of our other qualified wonderful guides.
+Depending on the destination, your WanderTours leader will be either Beth or one of our other qualified wonderful guides.
 On occasion we offer tours, such as a photography trip, that is led by a guide with specialized knowledge in a particular area of interest.